jeffplourde/openice/_devdocs/beagle.md

 description: This page lists the alterations we make to the default Beaglebone Black Debian disk image while creating the 'device-adapter' disk image.
 ---

+When creating the downloadable disk image for the Beaglebone Black 'device-adapter', we make several alterations to the default Debian Beaglebone disk image.
+This page summarizes those changes.

 ### Setting up on embedded devices
 The OpenICE software has been tested on BeagleBone Black and Raspberry Pi.
 But *should* run on any ARM device running a recent linux based on kernel 3.x and compiled for the ARM hard-float ABI.
 (This in addition to Intel x86 and x86_64 on mac/linux/windows).
 These instructions are specific to Debian 7 running on BeagleBone Black hardware; but they could be adapted for virtually any platform with JVM support.